NBTC said TDRI arguments on 1800 MHz were weak and unreasonable.

 In addition, the commentator who criticized the NBTC work raised the issue that there are number of legal academics who disagreed with the announcement of the NBTC Notification to prevent the SIM cards blackout.
 This criticism showed that Dr. Somkiat intended to pick up only one aspect without considering other aspects thoroughly.
 To get better understanding on this matter, let’s hear from NBTC Commissioner Dr. Suthiphon Thaveechaiyagarn.

-“From the NBTC perspective, as the role of regulators who have to be responsible for the decision, we are obliged by the Constitution and the laws to allocate spectrum for the public interest and have to perform our duties by giving the first priority to the best interests of the people.
 Although some legal academics disagree with us in issuing the Notification to prevent the SIM cards blackout, there are more lawyers and academics who strongly agree with our approach, for instance, Kaewsun Atibhodhi, Dr. Songkhla Vijaykadga, Professor Dr. Sakda Thanitkul, Professor Dr. Vanchai Vatanasapt, Professor Dr. Tawil Peungma, Rujira Bunnag, Associate Professor Surawuth Kitkusol etc. Others who agreed with NBTC included 2,728 people or 95.80 % of the participants in the NBTC’s public hearing on the draft of this Notification.
 They all agreed that NBTC has legal authority to issue the Notification.
 Thus, it does not mean that the persons who have different views from some legal academics who oppose the Notification need to be dishonest, perform duty illegally or omit the legal duty.”

-“Legal opinions can give rise to endless criticisms depending on which reasons you believe.
 If the law can be interpreted in different ways and each way is risky, as a role of NBTC, we must apply and interpret the law by giving the first priority to the best interests of the people.
 We should neither apply and interpret the law by focusing only at the limitation of the law nor apply the law too strictly in accordance with the legal texts causing the rights of the people to be restricted.”
 Dr. Suthiphon emphasized.

 The examples of the major issues above which cover all 10 questions raised by Dr. Somkiat indicate that there is some truthful information that is still missing.
 If distorted or one-sided information is presented to the public, it will inevitably turn right into wrong.